Skip to Content

 • Murray River Safari or Walk

-Day 4: Adelaide.
-Take a morning flight to Adelaide with the rest of the day at leisure.
+Day 6: Arkaba to Renmark.
+Take a transfer from Arkaba to Renmark in South Australia's Riverland region, with the rest of the day at leisure.

-Day 5: Murray River Safari (March, April, October, November).
-After a morning transfer from Adelaide, you'll meet your Murray River Safari guides at Hotel Renmark.
-Following a brief introduction to the Murray River, you'll board a pontoon cruiser for a scenic 25km cruise upstream, passing old-growth redgum forests and ochre-coloured cliffs.
+Day 7: Murray River Safari (March, April, October, November).
+After a morning transfer from Adelaide, meet your Murray River Safari guides at Hotel Renmark.
+Following a brief introduction to the Murray River, board a pontoon cruiser for a scenic 25km cruise upstream, passing old-growth redgum forests and ochre-coloured cliffs.
 Keep an eye out for Koalas and various birds like Australian Pelicans, Black Swans, Australian Darters and Yellow-billed Spoonbills.
-You'll then settle into luxurious houseboat accommodations, enjoy lunch, and embark on a cultural walk through river country.
+Settle into luxurious houseboat accommodations, enjoy lunch, and embark on a cultural walk through river country.

-The houseboat is your floating accommodation for three nights, moored in spectacular locations.
-Your bedroom windows offer stunning views of the river and you can watch from your bed as pelicans fly by.
-In the evenings, relax in the houseboat lounge and share stories with your fellow travellers as your guides prepare evening meals paired with local wines.
+The houseboat is floating accommodation for three nights, moored in spectacular locations.
+Bedroom windows offer stunning views of the river and watch waterbirds as they fly by.
+In the evenings, relax in the houseboat lounge and share stories with fellow travellers as guides prepare evening meals paired with local wines.

-Day 6: RAMSAR Wetlands.
+Day 8: RAMSAR Wetlands.
 Rise early to experience birdsong and a sunrise over the incredible Murray River valley, enjoying the vibrant river views and likely spotting Rainbow Bee-eaters catching insects.
-After breakfast, you will join a canoe guide for a serene paddle through the Riverland Ramsar Wetland, offering opportunities to quietly observe wildlife like Western Grey Kangaroos, cormorants, darters, ducks, rosellas and Mallee Ringnecks.
+After breakfast, join a canoe guide for a serene paddle through the Riverland Ramsar Wetland, offering opportunities to quietly observe wildlife like Western Grey Kangaroos, cormorants, darters, ducks, rosellas and Mallee Ringnecks.
 Keep a careful eye out for goannas and Sacred Kingfishers.
-In the afternoon, you will explore the surrounding forests and wetlands on foot, searching for the endangered Regent Parrot, before retiring early after a fulfilling day.
+In the afternoon, explore the surrounding forests and wetlands on foot, searching for the endangered Regent Parrot, before retiring early after a fulfilling day.

-Day 8: Renmark.
+Day 10: Renmark.
 After breakfast and an optional stroll on the riverbank, cruise leisurely downriver and transfer through lock 6 on the way to your final mooring and departure point.
-Celebrate the experience over a BBQ lunch on the top deck, before farewelling the river and returning to the Hotel Renmark at 2 pm, before your transfer to Mildura.
+Celebrate the experience over a BBQ lunch on the top deck, before farewelling the river and returning to the Hotel Renmark at 2 pm, before a transfer to Mildura.

 Please note that from May through to late September, the four-day Murray River Walk can be booked as an alternative featuring easy days of hiking along Australia's greatest river.